DenzelCode/nest-angular-auth-client/README.md

-## Angular client for NestJS Authentication (Login, Register, Google Login, Facebook Login, Apple Login)
+## Angular client for NestJS Authentication (Messages, Rooms, Login, Register, Google Login, Facebook Login, Apple Login)

 To use this client, get the [server](https://github.com/DenzelCode/nest-auth) up and running.